Orthopedic Care in Weirton, WV

 Hand and Upper Extremity

-Hand and upper extremity orthopedic surgeons treat the hand and arms and include reconstructive procedures to address replantation; skin, vascular, nerve, tendon and bone reconstruction; tumors; rehabilitation due to arthritis; stroke effects; cerebral palsy; congenital conditions and work related disorders like carpal tunnel syndrome.
+Hand and upper extremity orthopedic doctors treat the hand and arms and include reconstructive procedures to address replantation; skin, vascular, nerve, tendon and bone reconstruction; tumors; rehabilitation due to arthritis; stroke effects; cerebral palsy; congenital conditions and work related disorders like carpal tunnel syndrome.

 Physicians specializing in pediatric orthopedics treat all varieties of pediatric orthopedic conditions resulting from trauma or congenital causes.
 They are experienced in managing clubfeet and other pediatric foot deformities.
 They also treat scoliosis, hip problems and neuromuscular conditions that include spina bifida, cerebral palsy and muscular dystrophy.

-Focusing on the diagnosis and treatment of medical conditions such as cancer occurring in the bone and soft tissue of adults and children as well as reconstructive methods to save limbs.
+Musculoskeletal Oncologists focus on the diagnosis and treatment of medical conditions such as cancer occurring in the bone and soft tissue of adults and children as well as reconstructive methods to save limbs.

 Orthopedic surgeons specializing in traumatology are skilled in treating major and acute musculoskeletal injuries.
 Some of the procedures they routinely perform include replanting major limbs, stabilizing fractures of the spine and pelvis as well as complex reconstruction.